yuvipanda/terraform-bin/README.md

 (Copied almost verbatim from [shellcheck-py](https://github.com/shellcheck-py/shellcheck-py/))

-A python wrapper to provide a pip-installable [terraform] binary.
+A python wrapper to provide a pip-installable [terraform] binary, primarily for use with [pre-commit.ci](https://pre-commit.ci).
+It does not allow us to install `terraform` easily there, so we wrap it into PyPI.

-Internally this package provides a convenient way to download the pre-built shellcheck binary for your particular platform.

 ### installation